rcgray/free-genai-bootcamp-2025/listening-comp/docs/Database-Schema.md

 ### Status Values
 The `status` field can have the following values:
-- `"pending"`: Initial state, URL validated but not processed
-- `"downloaded"`: Audio file has been downloaded
-- `"transcribed"`: Transcript has been generated
-- `"translated"`: Translation has been completed
+- `"pending"`: Initial state or in-progress state.
+The actual processing stage is determined by checking the presence of transcript_path and translation_path fields.
+- `"completed"`: All processing steps are complete and the content is ready for study.
-- `"error"`: Processing failed (additional error info in future)
+- `"error"`: Processing failed (additional error info in future).

 ## File Organization